emiliaharden/u09-hair-salon/README.md

 To test the APIs, you can import Postman/Bruno API collections located in the `/resources/api-collections` folder.

+APIs can be seen at `/resources/api-documentation` folder.

 ### How to Import into Postman/Bruno
 1. Download the relevant JSON file from `/resources/api-collections`.
 2. Open Postman or Bruno.
 3. Go to `File -> Import` and select the downloaded JSON file.
 4. You will now be able to test all APIs directly from the tool.

+## **Vite PWA Documentation**

+This project includes a simple implementation of Vite's Progressive Web App (PWA) integration.
+Currently, the PWA does not support automatic updates or service worker-based updates.
+Users need to uninstall and reinstall the app to get the latest version when a new deployment is made.

+### How Updates Work Right Now

+- The PWA does not automatically update when a new version is deployed.
+- Users must **uninstall** the app and **reinstall** it to access the latest version.
+- Future plans include implementing a service worker to manage automatic updates and cache invalidation.

+### Future Plans

+- **Automatic updates**: Implementing a service worker that will handle caching and notify users when a new version is available.
+- **Improved user experience**: Adding features like "New Version Available" prompts or automatic updates upon relaunch.